WebOfTrustInfo/rwot11-the-hague/event-documents/plenaries/09-final-reports-friday.md

 Proposed a new mesh network with scalable onion-like routing.

 Includes concept of broadcasters who make it easier to send widespread messages.

+# Shared Patterns

+What shared patterns have we seen?

+* We're now using a shared language over DIDs and VCs that didn't exist in early RWOT events.
+* Similarly, terms like "selective disclosure" have come into more common usage: fundamental tools that also weren't commonly used in early RWOTs.
+* More focus on user experience, what are the edge cases, it feels like an evolution toward the end-user, going beyond the basics.
+* Excited by cross-pollination of problems & solutions, with surprising answers coming out of work.